MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.2

+### Version 1.2.1 (1.2.221116.1)

+This is a servicing release of the Windows App SDK that includes a critical bug fix for the 1.2 release.

+Fixed issue that caused a crash on startup in C++ WinUI 3 apps when adding a WebView2 or TextBox control.
+For more information see GitHub issues [#7911](https://github.com/microsoft/microsoft-ui-xaml/issues/7911) & [#3117](https://github.com/microsoft/WindowsAppSDK/issues/3117).

 ### Version 1.2 Stable

 The following sections describe new and updated features, limitations, and known issues for 1.2 Stable.